magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 under the wood.

 > NOTE 3: In the above image you'll note that the first newly added
-> comment contains a link and the second one contains a word in
+> comment contains a link and the second comment contains a word in
 > bold.
 This is because the `<input>` element for the comment is even
 > able to parse `markdown` text.

-## Your first react component
+## Your first React Component

-Now that you have an idea about the final behavior of the web application, let's get started by following the official tutorial of `React` to progressively port it to `Reagent`.
+Now that you have an idea about the final behavior of the web application implemented in the React Tutorial, let's get started by following it step by step to progressively port it to Reagent.

-Stop the running web server and issue the following commands at the
+Stop the running `node` we server and issue the following commands at the terminal to start from scratch:
-terminal:

 ```bash
 git reset --hard